 in 2024, the Florida Department of Environmental Protection (DEP) performed a Source Water Assessment of our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are no potential sources of contamination.
-The assessment results are available on the DEP Source Water Assessment and Protection Program (SWAPP) website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained from support@cswrflorida.com
+There are 2 potential sources of contamination identified for this system with moderate susceptibility levels.
+The assessment results Lead can cause serious health effects in people of all ages, are available on the DEP Source Water Assessment and Protection especially pregnant people, infants (both formula-fed and Program (SWAPP) website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained from support@cswrflorida.com

 What Contaminants Can Be In Our Drinking Water?

-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, can pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water include:

-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.